OpenSourceEconomics/econ-project-templates/docs_template/source/guides_explanations/environments.md

 # Pixi Environments

-Progammes change.
+Programmes change.
 Few things are as frustrating as coming back to a project after a long time and spending the first {hours, days} updating your code to work with a new version of your favourite data analysis library.
 The same holds for debugging errors that occur only because your coauthor uses a slightly different setup.

 The solution is to have isolated environments on a per-project basis.
 [Pixi environments](https://pixi.sh/latest/tutorials/python/) allow you to do precisely